Coexisting Disease & Adult Cardiac Surgical Procedures: Anesthesia Implications

 Ankylosing spondylitis

-progressive form of spinal arthritis, leading to the spontaneous vertebral fusion
+Progressive form of spinal arthritis, leading to the spontaneous vertebral fusion

-may occur alone or may be associated with psoriasis, inflammatory bowel disease.
+May occur alone or may be associated with psoriasis, inflammatory bowel disease.

 Ankylosing spondylitis patients tend to develop progressive kyphotic deformity, forward spinal bending-which can be ultimately extreme, forcing patients even to walk backwards, looking through their legs, to see where they're going